Yord/pxi/README.md

 }
 ```

-After adding it to the context, you call your function as follows:
+After adding it to the context, you may use your function:

 ```bash
 $ pxi "json => getTime(json)" < 2019.jsonl